jim-easterbrook/pywws/doc_src/guides/language.rst

 I recommend reading `this overview <http://sphinx-doc.org/latest/intl.html>`_, but don't follow its instructions too closely.
 I've tried to simplify the process, as described below.

-As before, the easiest way to contribute to the pywws documentation translations is via the Transifex web site (see :ref:`transifex`).
+As before, the easiest way to contribute to the pywws documentation translations is via the Transifex web site (see :ref:`using-transifex`).
 You don't need to translate everything -- even a partial translation could be useful.
 Just let me know when you've done enough to be worth publishing.